IsaTippens/StegoAR/README.md

 Otherwise scan a marker to reveal the next marker and open the next marker image from within the files on a computer screen.

+Markers can be found in the markers folder

 ![Landing Screen](Assets/Media/ARHome.png)